jamesjmtaylor/jamesjmtaylor.github.io/_posts/2025-05-06-rooting-android.md

 ![Step 6](/assets/root6.png)

-In Terminal C, navigate to the folder that you extracted the contents of rootAVD.zip to.
+In Terminal C, navigate to the folder where you saved the contents of rootAVD.zip.
 Still in Terminal C, confirm that rootAVD runs and detects your emulators by executing "./rootAVD.sh ListAllAVDs".
-You should see a list of lines describing your emulators, and the commands you would run to root them (which you can copy/paste).
+You should see a list of lines describing your emulators and the commands you would run to root them (which you can copy/paste).

 ![Step 7](/assets/root7.png)